What is Front Running?

 Front running is the illegal practice of purchasing a security based on advance non-public information regarding an expected large transaction that will affect the price of a security.
 Front running is considered as a form of market manipulation and insider trading because a person who commits a front running activity expects security’s price movements based on the non-public information.
 However, some forms of the front running, such as index front running, are not illegal.

 #1 Anticipating large future transactions

 He buys 2,000 shares at $10 per share and then executes the client’s order.
-Immediately after the execution of the client’s order, the stock price jumped to $13 per share.
+Immediately after the execution of the client’s order, the stock price jumps to $13 per share.
 Then, the broker sells his 2,000 shares at $13 per share, earning a profit of $6,000.
 In such a scenario, the broker commits unethical and illegal activity by breaching his fiduciary duty to his client.

 #2 Anticipating news affecting the price of a security

 An individual possessing non-public knowledge of an upcoming event that will affect the price of a security can execute a trade before the information is provided to the public.
-For example, an analyst prepared an investment recommendation report about Tesla Inc. The report is still to be distributed to the clients, and the analyst knows that the report states a strong BUY recommendation.
+For example, an analyst prepares an investment recommendation report about Tesla Inc. The report is still to be distributed to the clients, and the analyst knows that the report states a strong BUY recommendation.